elidoran/chain-builder/README.md

 1. optional error message which will be passed to `control.fail()` if an error occurs.
 Defaults to "ERROR".
 2. optional property name (result key) to set the result into the `context` with.
 Defaults to "result".

+Event:

+Emits a 'pause' event with the `paused` object as described below.

 Examples:

 A simple use of the resume function: